SciML/DiffEqDocs.jl/docs/src/tutorials/ode_example.md

 ```

 allows one to use more parts of the solution type.
 The object that is returned by
 default acts as a continuous solution via an interpolation.
-We can access the interpolated values by treating `sol` as a function, for example:
+We can access the
+interpolated values by treating `sol` as a function, for example:

 ```julia
 sol(0.45) # The value of the solution at t=0.45
 ```

+If in the solver `dense=true` (this is the default unless `saveat` is used), then
+this interpolation is a high order interpolation and thus usually matches the
+error of the solution time points.
+The interpolations associated with each solver
+is [detailed at the solver algorithm page](../solvers/ode_solve.html).
+If `dense=false`
+(unless specifically set, this only occurs when `save_everystep=false` or `saveat`
+is used) then this defaults to giving a linear interpolation.

-For details on more finely controlling the output, see [the Output Specification manual page](../man/output_specification.html)
+For details on more handling the output, see [the solution handling page](../basics/solution.html).

+#### Plotting Solutions

+While one can directly plot solution time points using the tools given above,
-Plotting commands are provided via a recipe to Plots.jl.
+convenience commands are defined by recipes for Plots.jl.
 To plot the solution
 object, simply call plot:

 ```julia